Jukebox History 1934-1951

 As mentioned previously the J. P. Seeburg Corporation used catalin-plastics in the music machines around 1938.
 Two industrial designers were connected to the company, and they worked hard to create successful designs.
 One of them, Henry T. Roberts, also designed radios, and the other, Nels A. Miller, became a noted designer after the war with the rather special Trash Can models.
 The official names were of course Seeburg Symphonola P-146, P-147, and P-148.
 Using the word catalin, 'the gem of plastics', it is important to mention that the product name was a registered trademark of the Catalin Corporation in New York.

-The special version of jukeboxes to be used in small locations, often called counter-top or miniature jukeboxes, was a well-known type around 1938/39, and the leading manufacturer, The Rudolph Wurlitzer Company, marketed until 1941/42 the nice models Wurlitzer 41, 51, 61, 71, and 81.
+The special version of jukeboxes to be used in small locations, often called counter-top or miniature jukeboxes, was a well-known type around 1938/39, and the leading manufacturer, The Rudolph Wurlitzer Company, marketed until 1941/42 the nice counter models Wurlitzer 41, 51, 61, 71, and 81 with a compact mechanism developed and patented by the inventor Otto A. Hokanson, who was also manager of the New Products and Patents Department.
 The Rock-Ola Manufacturing Corporation had to compete with them only the model Rock-Ola CM-39 of 1939 and later in 1941 the model Rock-Ola 1409, also called JR-12.
-There were a few others of the same type on the market, but as a phenomenon they had no chance to compete with the hide-away units connected to remote controls, which were introduced for real in 1939 by the Automatic Musical Instruments Company in the form of Mighty Midget units, and in the form of Wall-O-Matic and Bar-O-Matic remote controls produced by the J. P. Seeburg Corporation.
+There were a few others of the same type on the market, but as a phenomenon they had no chance to compete with the hide-away units connected to remote controls, which were introduced for real in 1939 by the Automatic Musical Instrument Company in the form of Mighty Midget units, and in the form of Wall-O-Matic and Bar-O-Matic remote controls produced by the J. P. Seeburg Corporation.
 The small counter-top jukeboxes could not survive the hey-days of design and the competition during the years 1940-42, but the hide-away units did survive because they could be used in very small locations in the big cities.
-The impressive AMI Singing Tower models also survived during the war, operated by an affiliation of AMI, Singing Towers Inc. in Chicago, until the Automatic Musical Instruments Company of Grand Rapids introduced the AMI Model A, also called Mother of Plastic.
+The impressive AMI Singing Tower models also survived during the war, operated by an affiliation of AMI, Singing Towers Inc. in Chicago, until the Automatic Musical Instrument Company of Grand Rapids introduced the AMI Model A, also called Mother of Plastic.
 The AMI Model A was designed by the industrial designer Jean Otis Reinecke, who assigned the design patent to the company in 1946.

 In the year 1940 the hey-days of design really started with the full-size models Wurlitzer 700 and 800, and the counter-top model Wurlitzer 41 made by the company in North Tonawanda.
 The Victory line model 41 was the first jukebox with plastic pilastres in all four corners.
 Especially the big model 800 with three coloured pilastres, catalin-plastics, extensive use of nickel-plated parts, and for the first time the use of bubble tubes, was simply all one could expect from a classic jukebox in those days.
 The bubble tubes, which were delivered by Biolite Incorporated in New York, contained methylene chloride (CH2Cl2), which was animated in a glass tube by heating to a low boiling-point.
 In connection with the contact between Biolite Incorporated and Paul M. Fuller at The Rudolph Wurlitzer Company another name turn up that has much too often been neglected.
 The name is Edward Merle Colegrove, who initially brought about the contact between the two companies.
 He had at a meeting with Paul M. Fuller in the autumn 1938 presented a champaign sign with bubble effect, and Paul M. Fuller mentioned that he would like to try to transfer the effect to the cabinets in the next line of jukeboxes.
 Development and testing took some time, but the bubble tubes were in the years after used frequently by the Paul M. Fuller team as an eye appealing effect.
 The fact that tubes at a value of not less than $25,000 were used during the first year of the cooperation from autumn 1939 until autumn 1940/spring 1941 shows great success, and Edward Merle Colegrove was if any the reason that The Rudolph Wurlitzer Company could use a term like 'the winner in play appeal' in sales leaflets for the new Wurlitzer 800.
 The model 800 was also the first mass produced full-size jukebox to have a rounded top, a detail that turned out to be of comfort to the sales team for several years.
 A special flame-like effect in the pilastres of the Wurlitzer 800 was made by using zebra striped plastics in front of the colour cylinders.